 Although summer is often the busiest time to travel, it doesn’t have to be the most expensive.
-Traveling during a countries’ off-season can save you thousands of dollars and doesn’t always mean you’ll have to forgo a summer for a winter.
+During summer, many countries in the opposite hemisphere are in their off-season, and traveling here can save you thousands of dollars.

-It’s wintertime in Australia during the North American summer, but it’s far from frigid.
+Australia is great place to travel in the summer!
+Though technically it’s wintertime in Australia during the North American summer, it’s far from frigid.

 Most days have a high in the 60s, though it can get down to the 40s at night.
-But don’t fret!
 There is still plenty of sunshine to be enjoyed during the day!

 3. Las Vegas, Nevada

-(Check out Christina’s ‘Vegas on a shoestring’ post!)
+Thinking of traveling to Las Vegas?
+Check out Christina’s ‘Vegas on a shoestring’ post!

 North American summer is Colombia’s winter and off-season.